 arrow left BLOG

-How to choose a base station for your drone: insights from an application engineer
+How to choose an RTK base station for your drone: insights from an application engineer

 Thinking about stepping into survey-grade drone mapping?
-If you’re exploring high-precision workflows like construction, mining, or infrastructure inspections, you’ve likely come across drones with RTK or PPK capabilities.
-At this stage, it’s crucial to understand that to achieve true survey-grade accuracy, you’ll also need a GNSS base station in your setup.
+If you’re exploring high-precision workflows like construction, mining, or infrastructure inspections, you’ve likely come across drones with RTK (real-time kinematic) and PPK (post-processing kinematic) capabilities.
+At this stage, it’s crucial to understand that to achieve true survey-grade accuracy, you’ll also need a GNSS base station—often called an RTK GPS base station—in your setup to feed your drone accurate corrections.

-To help you make an informed decision, Emlid application engineer Kirill Pavlyuchuk, who has supported countless professionals in optimizing their drone workflows, breaks down the key factors to consider when selecting a GNSS base station for RTK (real-time kinematic) and PPK (post-processing kinematic) drone mapping setups.
+To help you make an informed decision, Emlid application engineer Kirill Pavlyuchuk, who has supported countless professionals in optimizing their drone workflows, breaks down the key factors to consider when selecting a GNSS base station for RTK and PPK drone mapping setups.

 Compatibility.
-Will the base station work with your drone?
+Will the RTK base station work with your drone?

 The first and most critical factor to consider when choosing a GNSS base station is compatibility with your drone.
 Base stations come in two main types: proprietary (from the same brand as the drone) and third-party equipment.
 Proprietary units are designed to work exclusively with a specific drone brand, offering seamless integration but limited flexibility.
 Third-party receivers, on the other hand, can be used across multiple drone models, provided they support the proper correction formats and connection protocols.